 The best baby lotions don’t need to rely on harsh, potentially dangerous chemicals in order to soothe dry skin.

-Instead, they draw on safe, natural, and (oftentimes) organic body lotion ingredients that are proven to treat dry skin and rashes and keep children’s skin soft and healthy.
+Instead, they draw on safe and (oftentimes) food-grade body lotion ingredients that are proven to treat dry skin and rashes and keep children’s skin soft and healthy.

 The next time you’re in the market for a moisturizing cream, be sure to read the label.
 If you can’t recognize or pronounce the ingredients on the list, you should probably keep looking.